 3. THE ONE MILLION WHO WILL BE REPATRIATED.

-Immigration reform is not likely to be blanket
+Immigration reform will not offer blanket

-amnesty for all foreign nationals.
+amnesty to all foreign nationals.

 First, any such amnesty would be resisted by conservatives in Congress.

 And second, it would not be good for America

 (Here is the basic